Inconsistent Patterns

 Description

-This detector identifies changes in a user’s technical environment that contradict their established historical baseline or known organizational records.
-It focuses on detecting discontinuities—often referred to as identity seams—by comparing the current session against prior sessions and trusted metadata.
+This detector identifies changes in a user's technical environment and established habits that contradict their historical baseline or known organizational records.
+It focuses on detecting discontinuities — often referred to as identity seams — by comparing the current session and recent device activity against prior sessions and trusted metadata.

 A user with a long history of accessing applications using a specific browser and operating system (for example, Chrome on macOS) suddenly appears on a different browser or operating system (such as Firefox on Windows) without any gradual transition.